qwerfd2/SSHM-Modding-Suite/README.md

 # SSHM-Pak-Extractor

-This script can extract .pak files for Secret Society - Hidden Mystery.
+This script can extract .pak files for The Secret Society - Hidden Mystery.

 Usage: ```python script.py pack.pak```